We live in an ever-changing world that is full of possibilities.

 Our Strategic direction will not change over time, but the tactics may change as we learn, monitor and grow.
 Innovations will emerge from schools over time in response to their own unique improvement needs.

-We'll use the power of design-thinking to inform our steps.
-Design Thinking is a mindset and approach to learning, collaboration, and problem solving.
+We will use the power of design-thinking to inform our steps.
+Design-Thinking is a mindset and approach to learning, collaboration, and problem solving.
 In practice, the design process is a structured framework for identifying challenges, gathering information, generating potential solutions, refining ideas, and testing solutions.

 - Phase 1: Design and Planning